-71 This proposal interprets the term "Explicit, public cost-effectiveness requirement" to mean a cost-benefit analysis methodology that is prescribed by the Department as opposed to a cost-benefit methodology that is developed internally by the LDC.
+&lt;sup>72 This proposal interprets the term "Explicit, public cost-effectiveness requirement" to mean a cost-benefit analysis methodology that is prescribed by the Department as opposed to a cost-benefit methodology that is developed internally by the LDC.

-72 The Revenue Requirement here refers to the cost-benefit method called the Cumulative Net Present Value Revenue Requirement method.
+&lt;sup>73 The Revenue Requirement here refers to the cost-benefit method called the Cumulative Net Present Value Revenue Requirement method.
 This test compares the expected life-cycle revenue requirements resulting from the program being operational and completely in base rates versus the revenue requirements of alternative scenarios in which the program is not operational and is replaced with other programs as they are needed.
 The difference between the stream of benefits and costs, when appropriately discounted and summed over time, is the net present worth of the resource.
 See Western Massachusetts Electric Company, D.P.U 85-270, pp. 71-75 (1985).

-73 The Distributed Generation interconnection tariff governs cost recovery currently.
+&lt;sup>74 The Distributed Generation interconnection tariff governs cost recovery currently.

-Regulatory Elements: Base Rate Case and Service Quality Index Program Model: Grid-Facing Reliability Enhancement Submodel: Advanced Metering Submodel: TVR/TOU Submodel: Distributed Generation Submodel: Direct Load Control Submodel Cost allocation (among customer classes) Employ cost causation principles, the practice of "assigning cost responsibility to the class of customers for whom the costs were reasonably incurred."
-(D.P.U.
-94-101/95-36, p.
-70).
+Base Rate Case and Service Quality Index Program Model: Grid-Facing Reliability Enhancements Submodel: Advanced Metering Submodel Time Varying Rate/Time of Use ("TVR/TOU") Submodel: Distributed Generation Submodel: Direct Load Control Submodel Cost assignment (e.g., to third party) Third party beneficiary pays for investments targeted for that third party.
 No change.
-No change for full rollout, but direct assignment for targeted investment to customers that request a meter enhancement /participate in a program.
-Not applicable.
-No change.
-Subject to utility- specific approved rollout.
-Cost assignment (e.g., to third party) 74 Third party beneficiary pays for investments targeted for that third party.
-No change.
 If full rollout is not economic, direct assignment for targeted investment.
 Yes - Assigned to the appropriate class of customers or individual customer, as applicable.
 Per existing tariffs, investments made for connecting specific customers are paid for by those customers.
 Subject to utility specific approved rollout.
 Rate design Traditional No change.
 No change.
 Establish new supply service for TVR/TOU.
 No change.
 Subject to utility specific approved rollout.
 Utility incentives (e.g. ROE, rewards/penalties) ROE for Rate Based Investments /Service Quality penalties.
-75 No change.
 No change.
 No change.
 No change.
 No change.
-Performance Targets or Metrics: Role of performance targets Maintain service quality.
+No change.
+Performance Targets o or Metrics: Role of performance targets Maintain service quality.
 Maintain and enhance service quality.
-To hold the utilities accountable for estimated costs and benefits provided during the pre-implementation review.
+To hold the utilities accountable for estimated costs and benefits provided during the pre- implementation review.
 Measure effectiveness of program to shift peak.
-Enforce DG interconnect-tion timelines.
+Enforce DG interconnection timelines.
 Measure effectiveness of program to shift peak.
+Performance targets that will be used Performance targets are set in the Service Quality Guidelines.
+Enhanced Service Quality Guidelines adopted in DPU 12- 120.
+Additional targets as needed.
+Review in rate case as a precursor to cost recovery.
+Annual review of effect on peak in standalone proceeding.
+Under Development by the D.P.U.
+11-75Working Group.
+Annual review of effect on peak in standalone proceeding.